4th Field Survey Squadron: Operations

 All four Australian based field survey squadrons (1,2,4 and 5 Fd Svy Sqns) had the capability to conduct geodetic and topographic surveys, compile maps to the pre-cartographic draughting stage from aerial photography using photogrammetric methods, field check preliminary maps and acquire aerial photography to identify survey stations.
 From the late-1970s field survey units could cartographically complete maps to the pre-press stage.
 From 1990, 4 Fd Svy Sqn had the capability to acquire large-block mapping quality aerial photography.

 From 1981 to 1994 personnel from the squadron co-operated the joint Aust/US permanent fixed Global Positioning System (GPS) station at Smithfield SA.
+Data from this station contributed to the post-orbit computation, by the US Defense Mapping Agency, of the precise GPS satellite ephemerides for geodetic surveys.

 In addition to standard survey and mapping operations, the squadron was responsible for surveys and mapping of military training areas and defence installations and was routinely tasked with a miscellany of survey work.

 The units' operations 1946 to 1995 were summarised by the last Officer Commanding, Major Peter Demaine, in an article in the Canberra Survey Corps Association Newsletter.